 Unfortunately, this can and does lead to many passengers having a very stressful time getting to Luton airport, with some failing to make their flight altogether.
-The key to avoid these problems however lays simply in planning your journey effectively.
+The key to avoiding these problems however lays simply in planning your journey effectively.

 In situations where there is snow and ice drivers are urged to keep plenty of distance between vehicles and drive slowly to ensure they’re always completely in control of their vehicle.
 Trains may also be travelling at slower speeds than usual.
 Taking the extra time it will take to reach your destination into consideration when planning your journey will help ensure you make it in plenty of time.

 Keeping yourself informed will play a major part in streamlining your journey.
-Utilise news websites, twitter and radio so your up-to-date with the latest news regarding your method of transportation which should help you avoid any problematic routes.
+Utilise news websites, Twitter and radio so your up-to-date with the latest news regarding your method of transportation which should help you avoid any problematic routes.

-There can sometimes be cases where it just wont be possible for you to make your flight, for example weather that is so severe that it is unsafe for you to travel.
+There can sometimes be cases where it just won’t be possible for you to make your flight, for example, weather that is so severe that it is unsafe for you to travel.

-In such circumstances where no one is really at fault you should check your flight’s status and speak to your airline as it’s more than likely to be affected if the weather conditions are that bad or alternatively look to your travel insurance for compensation.
+In such circumstances where no one is really at fault, you should check your flight’s status and speak to your airline as it’s more than likely to be affected if the weather conditions are that bad or alternatively look to your travel insurance for compensation.